 The form itself is not an application form; rather, it allows Immigration, Refugees and Citizenship Canada (IRCC) to gather the contact details and personal information of Canadian citizens and permanent residents.

-IRCC will then invite at random 10,000 potential sponsors from this pool of individuals who have submitted the form.
+IRCC invites 10,000 potential sponsors at random from the pool of individuals who have submitted the Interest to Sponsor form.

 Individuals looking to sponsor their parent(s) or grandparent(s) must provide the following information on the new form: